I

 untouched by time, by joy, by adversities.

-he memory of a yellow rose seen at
+I offer you the memory of a yellow rose seen at

 sunset, years before you were born.